How to Get Rid of Baby Eczema

 Does baby eczema go away?

-Most children will outgrow eczema in childhood!
+Some children outgrow eczema in childhood!
 This doesn’t mean they are cured, but as long as their skin is taken care of, it will flare up less over time.

 How often should you bathe a baby with eczema and do baths make baby eczema worse?

-Most providers suggest bathing everyday or every other day in order to continue getting moisture into the skin!
+Most providers suggest bathing everyday or every other day in order to continue getting moisture into the skin and wash away bacteria that can cause infections!
+Just avoid drying soaps, and use lukewarm water instead of hot water.

 how to get ride of baby eczema